halon1301/AromaticPump/README.md

 ## This device may be used in ways which can be unsafe.
 I take no responsibility for unsafe usage, be smart and think with the head on your shoulders, not between your legs.
 ## DO NOT USE THIS DEVICE ALONE
-## DO NOT USE FOR VOLITILE COMPOUNDS
+## DO NOT USE WITH VOLATILE COMPOUNDS
 ## DO NOT USE WHILE INTOXICATED

 Now that I've got the safety stuff done, let's get on to the fun stuff.